 - (c) The Faculty always reserves the right, for reasons of its own, to reject any candidate who may be recommended for this scholarship. - 2.
-The recommendation shall be on the basis of scholarship, Christian character, personality, and promise of growth. - 3.
+The recommendation shall be on the basis of scholarship, Christian character, personality, and promise of growth.
+Only students of high scholarship rank who may be expected to maintain a good record in college should be nominated by the high school faculty. - 3.
 The recipient should expect to complete a three- or four-year course at Calvin. - 4.
 The recipient must have fulfilled regular college admission requirements. - 5.
 The recipient should have been in residence at the high school from which he graduates for at least his junior and senior years. - 6.
 Applications should be in the hands of the Registrar not later than May 1.

-Freshman Scholarship-Public High School Graduates.
+FRESHMAN SCHOLARSHIP-Public High School Graduates.

-Calvin College offers a scholarship consisting of free tuition for the Freshman year to a member of the graduating class in each of five accredited public high schools of the United States and two in Canada, provided:
+Calvin College offers a scholarship consisting of \$250.00 to a member of the graduating class in each of five accredited public schools of the United States and two in Canada, provided:

-- 1. The applicant is a member of the Chr.
+1. The applicant is a member of the Chr.
 Ref.
+Church.

-Church. - 2.
-The applicant can give evidence that he or she was unable, because of lack of opportunity, to attend a Christian high school.
-Reasons for not attending a Christian high school should be explained. - 3.
-The applicant is recommended for the scholarship by the faculty of the high school in accordance with the same conditions as are listed above under Freshman Scholarship-Christian High School Graduates.
+2. The applicant can give evidence that he or she was unable, because of lack of opportunity, to attend a Christian high school.
+Reasons for not attending a Christian high school should be explained.

+3. The applicant is recommended for the scholarship by the faculty of the high school in accordance with the same conditions as are listed above under Freshman Scholarship-Christian High School Graduates.